 |

 Even if you're familiar with the wide range of senior services that are available, you may have difficulty determining what's right for you and your elder at this particular time.
 Everyone is unique, and has different needs.
-This is where a Geriatric Care Manager can prove invaluable.
-A Geriatric Care Manager (GCM) is a professional with specialized knowledge and expertise in senior care issues.
-Ideally, a GCM holds an advanced degree in gerontology, social work, psychology, nursing, or a related health and human services field.
-Sometimes called case managers, elder care managers, service coordinators or care coordinators, GCMs are individuals who evaluate your situation, identify solutions, and work with you to design a plan for maximizing your elder's independence and well being.
-Geriatric Care Managers facilitate the care selection process for family members who live at a distance from their elderly relatives, as well as for those who live nearby but do not know how to tap into the appropriate local services.
+This is where a Life Care Manager can prove invaluable.
+A Life Care Manager (LCM) is a professional with specialized knowledge and expertise in senior care issues.
+Ideally, an LCM holds an advanced degree in gerontology, social work, psychology, nursing, or a related health and human services field.
+Sometimes called case managers, elder care managers, service coordinators or care coordinators, LCMs are individuals who evaluate your situation, identify solutions, and work with you to design a plan for maximizing your elder's independence and well being.
+Life Care Managers facilitate the care selection process for family members who live at a distance from their elderly relatives, as well as for those who live nearby but do not know how to tap into the appropriate local services.
 You can hire a care manager for a single, specific task, such as helping you find a daily caregiver, or to oversee the entire caregiving process.
 Options for Elder Care also can provide connection with a range of other professionals and service providers who are part of the local elder care network.
-Geriatric care management usually involves an in-depth assessment, developing a care plan, arranging for services, and following up or monitoring care.
+Life care management usually involves an in-depth assessment, developing a care plan, arranging for services, and following up or monitoring care.
 With our experience and familiarity with community resources, Options for Elder Care can also suggest potential alternatives you might not have considered.
 We make sure your loved one receives the best possible personalized care and all the benefits to which they are entitled.

 If you need assistance with caring for an elderly loved one, are new to elder care or uncomfortable with elder care decision-making, are faced with having to make a sudden decision or major change such as a health crisis or change of residence, or simply want some advice about any aspect of elder care, please don't hesitate to contact us at any time.